cogell/melange/docs/_private.md

+- add eslint to intellij
+- add webpack middleware to handle sending all non-file routes to index

 - add jest to gulp
 - add lint step to gulp
 - github fix for single quotes in jest config docs